Tajonar Facilities

 The Tajonar Facilities (Instalaciones de Tajonar), is the training ground of the Spanish football club CA Osasuna.
 Located at the southern outskirts of Pamplona, the centre was opened in July 1982 by then-club president Fermín Ezcurra.
-The club's women's teams and youth sides also play at the facility.
+The club's women's teams and youth sides also play at the facility, with the Tajonar name used as a metonym to refer to the academy system.
 Since its opening in 1982, the Tajonar Soccer School has been preparing young football players here.

 In 1987–88, the centre was enlarged to cover an area of 80000 m2.

 In 2001, the centre was renovated and further expanded with the construction of three additional training pitches.
 In the following years, another 160000 m2 of land were acquired and, after several sales operations, the club kept the current 239092 m2 of the Tajonar Facilities.